MicrosoftDocs/OfficeDocs-SkypeForBusiness.de-DE/Skype/SfbOnline/audio-conferencing-in-office-365/manage-the-audio-conferencing-settings-for-my-organization.md

 Siehe [Senden einer E-Mail mit den Informationen zur Einwahlkonferenz an einen Benutzer](send-an-email-to-a-user-with-their-dial-in-information.md).

-## <a name="setting-the-phone-numbers-included-on-invites"></a>Festlegen des Telefons, die Zahlen enthalten auf invites
+## <a name="setting-the-phone-numbers-included-on-invites"></a>Festlegen der in Einladungen enthaltenen Telefonnummern

 1. Sign in to Office 365 with your work or school account.